ORCID US Community Awards

 *Nominate your peers for the “Most Helpful” individual award:

 Has someone in the ORCID US Community been especially helpful to you?
 Maybe you watched a webinar presentation that stood out and gave you some good ideas.
 Maybe you read a post in the discussion forum that really helped you understand an ORCID process or scenario.
-If someone has been helpful to you in this way, please nominate that person for our ORCID US Community Awards “Most Helpful” individual category by completing this brief form by midnight on May 15: https://goo.gl/forms/703xJJ3HMRBeLB2L2.
-The individual with the most nominations will be announced on May 20, with all nominees receiving honorable mention.
+If someone has been helpful to you in this way, please nominate that person for our ORCID US Community Awards “Most Helpful” individual category by completing this brief form by midnight on November 30th: https://goo.gl/forms/703xJJ3HMRBeLB2L2.
+The award recipient will be announced at the Annual Members Meeting in December, with all nominees receiving honorable mention.

 All award winners must be ORCID US Community member institutions or employees of these institutions.
 Nominations for “Most Helpful” individual must come from employees of member institutions.
 Individuals may nominate someone at their own institution.
 An individual may not nominate another specific individual more than once per year.
 Individuals may not nominate themselves.

 - “Most Active” individual: Christina Miskey, Scholarly Communication Librarian for Research Infrastructure at University of Nevada, Las Vegas, with 2 posts in the discussion forum and 52 posts read this year!

 - “Most Helpful” individual: Lauren Di Monte, Assistant Dean for Digital & Research Strategies at University of Rochester River Campus Libraries, nominated for sharing her experience with ORCID adoption at the University of Rochester.

 - Institutional Involvement: Stanford University (for the third year in a row!) with 17 individuals plugged into the ORCID US Community discussion forum!

 - California Digital Library – DMPTool (connects ORCID iD with researcher profiles)